Welcome to the Fuld Institute for EBP Community Core!

 - Our goal is to improve public health through evidence

 The goal of the Community Core is to improve public health through evidence.
-We serve the community - patients and families- the consumers of health care.
+We serve the community - patients and families- the consumers of healthcare.
 Person-centered care puts the patient and family at the heart of every decision.
 The public community needs trustworthy health information to be well.
 Science and research serve as the basis of trustworthy evidence.

 The Community Core Advisory Board (CCAB) guides our work.
 The board members provide input for our strategic plan and our goal to improve public health through evidence.
 Our work uses five actions: 1) Inform me, 2) Engage me, 3) Empower me, 4) Partner with me, and 5) Support my community.